Tayari Jones has assumed exciting new roles in two arts organizations.

 The Diana L. Bennett Fellows Program at UNLV’s Beverly Rogers, Carol C. Harter Black Mountain Institute (BMI) awards Tayari Jones a fellowship for the academic year 2017-18.
 She will be in residence in Las Vegas to accept this opportunity and begin work on her fifth novel.
 Each year, BMI offers the Bennett Fellowship to three critically acclaimed writers who, for one or two semesters, contribute to the cultural landscape of UNLV and the larger Las Vegas community.
+Jones is the 2017-18 Shearing Fellow.
 More.

 The cover of Tayari Jones’s new novel, An American Marriage, is revealed today on Entertainment Weekly.
 Read an excerpt.

 “People who don’t know Atlanta don’t understand the codes and contradictions of the New South.
 Yes, Margaret Mitchell imagined the plantation Tara within the city limits, but it’s also the home of OutKast.
 Atlanta has captured the imagination of trash TV with Todd Chrisley’s magnolia-cream accent but also the decidedly urban antics of Love & Hip Hop.
 The ashes of the Civil War still hang in the air, but immigration is turning the South into the Global South.